Originally published on 20th September 2018 Last updated on 9th August 2024

 We may feel as if our choice is between going without the vaccination and risking catching the flu and it making us very ill, with having the vaccine and that worsening our health instead.
 It’s a bit of a double edged sword!
 And no one can say what your reaction will be until it is done.

-Bone broths, Vitamin C, D, Zinc and Selenium all support the immune system, as does a well-balanced and nutrient dense diet.
+Bone broths, Vitamin C, D, Zinc and Selenium may all support the immune system, as does a well-balanced and nutrient dense diet.

 Washing your hands, maintaining a good sleep schedule and keeping stress levels low also all help to avoid coming down with illness.
 For more information on looking after your thyroid health in the winter, check out this article.

-In my case, I opt to get the flu jab every autumn.
+In my case, I opt to get the flu vaccine every autumn.
 I have contracted a nasty strain of flu twice in my lifetime already.
 The latest, at 17-years-old, put me in the ICU, on life support and fighting for my life.

 Weighing up whether the vaccine causes a flare up (not that it ever has) in my thyroid symptoms against contracting the flu and it putting me in hospital, is a no-brainer in my case.
 But everyone’s case is different and only you will know what you’re comfortable doing.
 Flu vaccine or no flu vaccine.